jujugold/Youtube-API/README.md

 ### Steps:
 ---
 * Generate Youtube API key
+* Find the channel identification key (starts with UC)
-* Access titles from the upload's playlist
+* Access titles and other variable from the upload's playlist key (starts with UU)
+* Create data frame of titles, times, and any other information
+* Clean titles
+* Dictionary
+* Lemmatization
-* Identify sentiment
+* Identify sentiment with subjectivity and polarity